Juniper/contrail-operator/wiki/Operator-101.md

 ## What is an operator?

-Operator is an automated software extension which allow to easily manage applications and its' components.<br/>
+Operator is an automated software extension which allows to easily manage applications and their components.<br/>
 It's used to package, deploy and manage applications based on Kubernetes custom resources.

 Operator acts as a controller which extend Kubernetes API to manage lifecycle of dependent application resources.
 Controller implements logic which periodically compares desired state of a cluster to it's actual state and applies corrections to meet declared state.